 The curious brown item at the top of the above picture may resemble a chunk of aged wood, but it is actually Katsuobushi, a dried fish product essential to Japanese cuisine.
 This, together with the derived products ranged below it, represent one of the primary Umami-components in many, many Japanese dishes.
-Indeed, if you have ever eaten in a Japanese restaurant, it is highly likely that you have encountered Katsuobushi in one for or another.
-If you would like to learn more about this fascinating product and how it is used, read on…
+Indeed, if you have ever eaten in a Japanese restaurant, it is highly likely that you have encountered Katsuobushi in one form or another.

 What is Katsuobushi exactly?